- shared reading

 In shared reading the teacher models the reading process to the whole class as an expert reader providing a high level of support.
 Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific reading strategies, oral response and collaboration.
 Texts are rich and challenging, beyond the current reading ability of the majority of the class.

-Teachers plan for independent reading activities during sessions of Literacy teaching.
+Teachers plan for independent reading activities during English lessons.
 Texts are selected so that pupils can access them without support.
 The focus for the reading is to provide practice and develop personal response to text.

 Many other opportunities are provided for pupils to practise and extend reading in other subjects.
 Pupils select texts under the guidance of the teacher for independent and home/Academy reading.
 Teachers monitor independent reading and discuss progress with individual pupils on a regular basis.
-Where pupils are working below age appropriate objectives a reading programme will identify opportunities to read with an adult to gain 'reading miles'.
+Where pupils are working below age appropriate objectives a reading programme will identify opportunities to read with an adult on a daily basis.

 Reading at home is regarded as an important part of reading development.